-Although big brand, the Tormach is really only an entry level mill among the CNCs used for commercial production.
+Although a big brand, the Tormach is really only an entry-level mill among the CNCs used for commercial production.
 I talk more about it here- How much do CNC machines cost?

 There are several packages offered within the PCNC 440 by Tormach, and the starter package for $8041 + Shipping is a good choice for many.

 Although you can get the entry-level package which is cheaper by around $3,000, you miss out on the high-quality mill stand, the chip tray, tooling, and vise from Tormach.